pmario/file-backups/README.md

 ## Introduction
 This browser add on is designed to let you easily save and backup TiddlyWikis.
 It is a file-based system for a single user.
 If you'd like your TiddlyWiki available over the network or in the cloud, please check out other options at "Getting Started With TiddlyWiki"[1].

 This add on should work with any browser that supports web-extensions.
-So far it's been tested with FireFox 56, 57 beta, 58 beta, (2017.11.09).
+So far it's been tested with FireFox 56 ... up to FF 74 beta (2020.03.10).

 It will save **TiddlyWiki5 and TiddlyWikiClassic** files.
 For TiddlyWikiClassic the TW internal backup mechanism is switched of!